 Many nomad lovers face difficulties with long-distance relationships before committing to a shared location or calling it a day.
 I myself have been in this situation.
 The times we saw each other were powerful and magical, but we decided to put an end to things after a year of going backing and forth.
 Was it a lack of communication?
 Selfishness?
 Not prioritising the relationship?
 Perhaps our love wasn’t strong enough to transcend the Atlantic that separated us.
 I believe that real, deep love would have given us (me or him) that little extra, crazy push to take the step towards building a life together.
 Today, I know I was right to follow my instincts.
 If you are in this situation remember that communication is the KEY.
 Both of you should agree on the how (and how often) you want to communicate and most importantly, fix a day when you’ll see each other again.
 Knowing that day lies ahead will 100% help as you plan when you’ll find somewhere in the world to call home – together.

 In the end, if your heart is ready to love, leave it open as you travel.
-There may be many beautiful souls along your way and who knows, one of them might be for you.
+There may be many beautiful souls along your way and one of them might just be for you.

 This article was written by Sandrine Champagne, a Belgian entrepreneur currently living in Panama City, Panama.
 Follow her adventures on the appropriately-named BeYoa (Be your own adventure) and on Instagram.
-Club Elsewhere brings you compelling stories for and by the world.
-Contribute an article of your own by sending a message to the editor.
+Club Elsewhere is a portal for adventures in life design.
+Work with us here.